nachomazzara/eip7702-poc/POST.md

 Thanks all.
 Thanks for reading!

 Hope this post helped you understand the mechanics of EIP-7702 a little better—or at least sparked some curiosity.
+[Here](https://github.com/nachomazzara/eip7702-poc) you can find the repo for full code examples.

 Feel free to reach out on [Twitter](https://x.com/nachomazzara) if you have questions, ideas, or just want to nerd out.